shaikhq/rag-db2-llamacpp/README.md

 * How to run `llama.cpp` for local inference on a CPU-only system
 * How to clean and segment raw HTML using sentence-aware chunking
-* How to generate and store embeddings
+* How to generate embeddings with `llama.cpp` with a text embedding model, such as `granite-embedding-30m`
 * How to use Db2’s `VECTOR` type and similarity functions for retrieval
 * How to send grounded prompts to a hosted LLM and retrieve responses